Modular localization and the holistic structure of causal quantum theory, a historical perspective: Modular localization and its thermal manifestation

-Since it is not possible to present a self-consistent account of the mathematical aspects of this theory in a setting as the present one, the aim in the rest of this section will be to raise awareness about its physical content.
-It has been known for a long time that the algebraic structure associated to free fields allows a functorial interpretation in which operator subalgebras of the global algebra $B(H)$ are the functorial images of certain real subspaces of the Wigner wave functions (the famous so-called "second quantization"\footnote{Not to be confused with quantization; to quote a famous saying by Ed Nelson: "quantization is an art, but second quantization is a functor".}), in particular the spacetime localized algebras are the images of localized real subspaces.
+It has been known for a long time that the algebraic structure associated to free fields allows a functorial interpretation in which operator subalgebras of the global algebra $B(H)$ are the \textit{functorial images of certain real subspaces} of the Wigner space of one-particle wave functions (the famous so-called "second quantization"\footnote{Not to be confused with quantization; to quote a famous saying by Ed Nelson: "quantization is an art, but second quantization is a functor".}), in particular the spacetime localized algebras are the images of localized real subspaces.
 This means that the issue of localization to some extend can be studied in the simpler form of localized subspaces of the Wigner particle representation space (unitary positive energy representations of the $\mathcal{P}$-group).

-These localized subspaces can be defined in a completely intrinsic way i.e. only using operators from the positive energy representation of $\mathcal{P}$; one takes the one particle action $\mathfrak{u}$ of the W-preserving Lorentz group and the reflection $j$ along the edge of the wedge and forms the unbounded one-particle operator
+These localized subspaces can be defined in a intrinsic way \cite{BGL} i.e. without quantization, only using operators from the positive energy representation $U$ of the proper Poincar\'{e} group $\mathcal{P} _{+}\mathcal{~}(det=+1)\mathcal{~}$on the direct sum of two copies of the Wigner representation $u~$of the connected component (proper orthochronous $\mathcal{P}_{+}^{\uparrow}$) on the one-particle space $H_{1}.$ For simplicity of notation the transformation formulas are limited to the case of a spinless charged particle:

+Any $\mathcal{P}_{+}$ transformation can be generated from $U(g)$ and $\Theta.$ For representations with $s>0$ the Lorentz group acts through Wigner rotations (Wigner's "little group") on the "little Hilbert space" which in the massive case is the 2s+1 component representation space of rotations.
+The massless case leads to a 2-dimensional Euclidean "little space" whose degenerate representation (with trivially represented "little translations") form a two-component little helicity space, whereas faithful representation acts in an infinite dimensional Hilbert space ("infinite spin") \cite{MSY}.
+The Lorentz transformations as well as $\Theta$ act also (through representations of the little group) on the little Hilbert space.